Treating obsessive compulsive disorder

 You may also have side effects when you stop taking SSRIs, so you shouldn't stop taking your medicine suddenly.
 If you no longer need the medicine, your GP will gradually reduce your dose.

-To find out more about the possible side effects, see the patient information leaflet that comes with your medicine or the medicines information tab above.
+To find out more about the possible side effects, check the patient information leaflet that comes with your medicine or search for your medication in the Medicines A-Z.

 Many people with OCD find support groups helpful, as they can:

 - offer a chance to socialise with others

 Support groups can also provide information and advice for family members and friends.